HideView.

 The first week

-Every engagement opens with a 30-minute discovery call and a written one-page scope document.
+Every engagement opens with a short scoping exchange and a written one-page scope document.
 The scope names the outcome, the deliverables, the timeline, the decision-maker, and what we need from you.
 You sign it before any work starts.
 We sign it before any invoice goes out.

 Repo access, environment credentials, and a shared channel — usually Slack or your team's equivalent — are set up on day one.
-By the end of week one, the schema (or the equivalent foundational decision for the engagement) is on the table, in writing, and we're both arguing about it.
+By the end of week one, the schema, product thesis, or equivalent foundational decision is on the table, in writing, with the tradeoffs clear enough to debate.

 02